colyseus/docs/docs/colyseus/demo/mmo.md

 - Coin Op
     - A small ride that will disable your controls temporarily and bounce your NetworkedEntity around.
 Costs 1 coin per use
 - Teleporter
-    - A small platform that will teleport a user to it's "exit platform".
+    - A small platform that will teleport a user to its "exit platform".
 Costs 2 coins to use
 - FX Swirl
     - An alternate to the Button Podium that costs nothing and gives nothing, but displays a cool effect when pressed (uses the DEFAULT server type)